 FAQs

 ICV stands for In-Country Value.
-It measures how much your business contributes to the UAE economy through local sourcing, Emiratization, investments, and profit retention.
-Your ICV score is then shown on the official ICV certificate UAE, which is required for government and ADNOC tenders.
+It measures how much your business contributes to the UAE economy through local sourcing, Emiratization, UAE-based investment, expatriate contribution, and eligible bonus factors.
+Your ICV score is then shown on the official ICV Certificate UAE, which can strengthen your position in ADNOC, government, and participating-entity tenders.

 The ICV score calculation is based on audited financial statements and supporting documents.
-An ADNOC-approved auditor reviews your procurement, employment, investments, and profits, then applies the official ICV formula to determine your score as a percentage.
+A MoIAT-authorized certifying body reviews your procurement, employment, investments, and eligible ICV data, then applies the official ICV formula to determine your score as a percentage.

 Businesses can raise their score by:

-Making new investments in offices, technology, or infrastructure.
+- Investing in UAE-based assets, offices, technology, or infrastructure.

-Working with an experienced ADNOC-approved auditor also ensures your efforts are captured accurately in the final score.
+- Working with an experienced ICV consultant or MoIAT-authorized certifying body can also help ensure your eligible contributions are properly captured in the final score.